bordaigorl/rmview/README.md

 The tool will ask for the connection parameters and then ask permission to install the VNC server on the tablet.
 Press <kbd>Auto install</kbd> to proceed.

+If you plan to modify the source code, use `pip install -e .` so that when executing `rmview` you will be running your custom version.

 ### Manual installation

 Install the dependencies ([PyQt5][pyqt5], [Paramiko][paramiko], [Twisted][twisted]) with `pip` or `conda` manually:

+    # install dependencies
     pip pyqt5 paramiko twisted

-Then you can run the program with `python -m rmview`.
+    # build resources file
+    pyrcc5 -o src/rmview/resources.py resources.qrc

 On the reMarkable itself you need to install [rM-vnc-server][vnc] by copying the relevant binary from the `bin` folder:

     # For reMarkable 1
-    scp rM1-vnc-server-standalone REMARKABLE_ADDRESS:rM-vnc-server-standalone
+    scp bin/rM1-vnc-server-standalone REMARKABLE_ADDRESS:rM-vnc-server-standalone

     # For reMarkable 2
-    scp rM2-vnc-server-standalone REMARKABLE_ADDRESS:rM-vnc-server-standalone
+    scp bin/rM2-vnc-server-standalone REMARKABLE_ADDRESS:rM-vnc-server-standalone

+Then you can run the program with `python -m rmview`.

 ## Usage and configuration